rubyworks/rubytest-progress/README.md

 # Rubytest Progress Reporter

-This is a test report format for Rubytest.
+This report format for Rubytest uses a command line progressbar to indicate test progress.

 ## Requirements